 Maruha Shokudo

-The original shop is at the tip of the Chita Peninsula and cannot easily be reached with public transport.
-But that’s no problem as you will find multiple shops have opened in Nagoya.
-Either visit the modern shop inside the Lachic Shopping Mall in Sakae, with fantastic airy views and a great atmosphere, or the one inside Nagoya Stations Umaimon Dori.
+The original shop is at the tip of the Chita Peninsula and unfortunately is difficult to reach via public transport.
+Luckily, Maruha Shokudo has multiple newer locations in Nagoya.
+You can visit the modern shop inside the Lachic Shopping Mall in Sakae, with fantastic airy views and a great atmosphere, or the one inside Nagoya Stations Umaimon Dori.
+There is even a shop in the Nagoya Airport so you have one last chance to eat some delicious Ebi Fry before your flight home.

 Maruha Shokudo – Sakae Lachic Branch (まるは食堂ラシック店)